oxford-pharmacoepi/LongCovidStudyathon_W1/README.md

 # Long Covid and PASC Studyathon - Study package

 ## Package overview
-This package contains all the required code to run the third package for the study on Long Covid and PASC taking place in Oxford, April 2023.
+This package contains all the required code to run the first package for the study on Long Covid and PASC taking place in Oxford, April 2023.

 ## Package extraction